 The Merriam-Webster dictionary should be used as a spelling reference when we have multiple ways of spelling the same word.
 In addition the Cambridge Dictionary can be used as a secondary reference only where necessary.

-Please keep in mind that readers of the documentation might not be native english speakers.
+Keep in mind that readers of the documentation might not be native English speakers.

 The HubRise documentation should be written in British English.
 Localisation into French is done regularly to keep all bilingual content in sync.

 If the user interface is not available in English, include the user interface term in the native language followed by the translation in brackets.

 Right: Click on Activer (Connect) when prompted to do so.

 Be conversational rather than formal but do not overdo it.
 Be friendly, and respectful while sharing your know-how.

 Don't use gender-specific pronouns unless the person you're referring to is actually that gender.

 In particular, don't use he, him, his, she, or her as gender-neutral pronouns, and don't use he/she or (s)he or other such punctuational approaches.

 If it is an official title or name, something that can be or is trademarked or copyrighted, or the name of something that is unique in the universe, capitalise it.
 Otherwise, do not.